sahmed625/Cybersecurity-Projects/README.md

     Technologies Used: Wireshark
     Highlights: Am now comfortable using Wireshark in variety of network environments.

+Project 2: Analyze Network Traffic with TCPDump

+    Description: A guided project offered through Coursera, this project allowed me to use tcpdump in a virtual Linux environment to capture and analyze network traffic.
+    Technologies Used: tcpdump, command line, Wireshark
+    Highlights: Am now comfortable using tcpdump in variety of network environments.

 How to Navigate

     Each project is organized in its respective folder for easy access.